quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part05_Chapter_3_Error.md

     }
 }
 ```
-These methods show that the order can affect accuracy, with \(S_{down}\) generally being more precise due to avoiding unnecessary subtractive cancelation.
+These methods show that the order can affect accuracy, with $S_{down}$ generally being more precise due to avoiding unnecessary subtractive cancelation.

 x??